 - ArchStrike – Arch GNU/Linux repository for security professionals and enthusiasts.

-- BlackArch – Arch GNU/Linux-based distribution for penetration testers and security researchers.
+- BlackArch – Arch GNU/Linux-based distribution with best Hacking Tools for penetration testers and security researchers.

 - Network Security Toolkit (NST) – Fedora-based bootable live operating system designed to provide easy access to best-of-breed open source network security applications.